fnumilat/Conway-s-Game-of-Life/README.md

 * Each cell with two or three neighbors survives.
 ### For a space that is 'empty' or 'unpopulated'
 * Each cell with three neighbors becomes populated.

+## What language are you using to build this game?
+React.js